moroshko/react-autosuggest/README.md

 **Note:**

 * It's totally up to you what shape suggestions take!
 * The initial value of `suggestions` should match the initial value of `inputProps.value`.
-This is to make sure that, if input has a non-empty initial value, and it's focused, the right suggestions are displayed.
+This will make sure that, if input has a non-empty initial value, and it's focused, the right suggestions are displayed.

 <a name="getSuggestionValueProp"></a>
 #### getSuggestionValue (required)